TRaSH-Guides/Guides/docs/Glossary/index.md

 ### qBittorrent

-A free, open-source, cross-platform BitTorrent client.
+[qBittorrent ](https://www.qbittorrent.org/) (aka `qb`, `qbit`, `qbittorrent`) is a free, open-source, cross-platform BitTorrent client.
+Please note that it is highly recommended to avoid new major and minor (X and X.X) versions until properly validated by the community, as these often contain significant changes and/or bugs.

 ### Leecher